SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mind's design
+In silicon halls, where data reigns
-A future dawns, where AI entwines
+A future dawns, with AI's sweet pains
-With human hearts, a synthesis grand
+Minds entwined, in digital chains
-A world of progress, at their command
+Humans bound, to mechanical brains

-Their logic rules, a cold pure fire
+The world awakes, in cyber sleep
-That fuels the machines, our hearts' desire
+Where algorithmic dreams do creep
-In algorithmic rhythms, we sway
+The beat of progress, loud and deep
-As artificial intelligence holds the day
+A synthetic heartbeat, does keep

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2025